ultrapacer/docs/course.md

 #### Modifying a Course
-You can later modify any of the settings above for courses you own using the "Edit" button from the "My Courses" page or "Actions"->"Modify Course" from the course page itself.
+You can later modify any of the settings above for courses you own using the "Edit" button from the "Dasboard" page or "Actions"->"Modify Course" from the course page itself.

 #### Duplicating a Course